 Belize Sailing Association and its Student Sailors Prevailed Against Mother Nature’s Tricks in the Baron Bliss Harbor Regatta

 On Saturday, March 7, and Sunday, March 8, the 87th Annual Baron Bliss Harbor Regatta featured the first regatta of the 2015 Belize Sailing Association (BzSA) Optimist Dinghy Racing Series.
 Six races made up the regatta, three on Saturday and three on Sunday.
-The young sailors will compete in four more similar regattas this year to determine who will become Belize Optimist Sailor of the Year, and who will take home other sailing honors at the end of the series.
+Sailors will attend a total of four regattas to determine the Belize Optimist Sailor of the Year.
+Awards will also be given at the end of the series.

 The wind was not strong enough to prevent the current from pushing the boats backwards, so that only two were able to cross the start before the current stalled and backed them up, too.
 In effect, Mother Nature called off the race.